 - Real estate ownership.

 By assessing these factors all together, you can create more realistic fundraising objectives for each of your supporters and prospects.
 Additionally, you can highlight those existing donors who might be great prospects for upgraded gifts, major contributions, or planned gifts.

-Bonus!
-DNL can also help you identify which supporters have the capacity to double their contributions through corporate giving programs like matching gifts and volunteer grants.
-Our team can screen your database to determine which donors are match-eligible, and help you create a strategy for segmenting and communicating with those donors.
+Team DNL can help you identify which supporters have the capacity to double their contributions through corporate giving programs.
+Our team can screen your database to determine which donors are match-eligible and help you create a strategy for segmenting and communicating with those donors.
 (Not familiar with corporate giving?
 Check out this resource.)

 4. Donor and Prospect Giving Propensity

 Capacity for giving is vital, but as nonprofits know, it doesn’t matter how much someone can give if they’re just not interested in the cause your organization serves.
 And while you can’t force anyone to show an interest in your organization (nor would you want to!), you can make a point to target those prospects who are most likely to share a passion for your mission.

 It’s clear why giving propensity is an important element of prospect research, but did you know that this data can be useful for existing supporters too?
 It’s true!

 Even though you can assume anyone who has donated or volunteered for your nonprofit before has an affinity for your cause in general, you can still leverage this type of analysis to determine which specific campaign or type of project a donor is likely to contribute to.

 The following questions can help you determine philanthropic tendencies for new prospects and current supporters:

 - What other nonprofits has this individual contributed to?
 What types of causes and campaigns have they shown an interest in?
 Don’t forget: while donations to other organizations are important, you should consider other types of involvement too, such as volunteer work, online advocacy, or board service.